Leveraging Your Assets to Manage Your Wealth

 Scenario 2: Purchasing additional investments

-A silver lining of a market downturn is the ability to buy the dip.
-When valuations are down, purchasing additional securities with borrowed funds can let you strike while the iron is hot.
-"As the market recovers, you could come out ahead if your investments experience a higher rate of return than what you're paying in interest," Susan says.
+A silver lining of a market downturn is a potential opportunity to "buy the dip."
+When valuations are down, purchasing additional securities with borrowed funds—such as a margin loan from a brokerage—can let you "strike while the iron is hot," so to speak.
+If and when the market recovers, you could come out ahead if your investments experience a higher rate of return than what you're paying in interest.
 Plus, you may be able to deduct the interest paid on the loan up to the amount of investment income earned, effectively lowering your total lending costs.
-Not all borrowing strategies apply, however; a nonpurpose securities-based line of credit issued by a bank (including Schwab Bank's Pledged Asset Line) cannot be used to purchase or carry securities.
+Not all borrowing strategies apply, however; a nonpurpose securities-based line of credit issued by a bank cannot be used to purchase or carry securities.
+(See "Evaluating your options.")

 Potential borrowing solution